nebulastream/nebulastream/docs/design/20240723_refactoring_configurations.md

 4. Dynamic Reconfiguration:
    - FoundationDB supports dynamic changes to configurations without service interruption.
 Changes are propagated through special transactions in the database and do not require direct file edits or command-line interventions post initial setup.
    - This feature is particularly important in environments that require high availability and minimal downtime.

+## Potential Solutions

+### Centralized

+1. The coordinator stores everything and sends it to workers
+-	Disadvantage: This approach is not efficient because workers require configurations at launch, and waiting for the coordinator to send configurations can delay startup processes.

+2. The coordinator stores all configurations, and workers pull necessary configurations as needed.
+-	Advantage: Ensures that all workers have access to the latest configurations without storing them locally, which can simplify updates and maintenance.
+-	Disadvantage: Assumes heterogeneity—different workers might require different configurations, which could complicate management and scaling in diverse environments.

+Enhancement for Both: Utilize ZooKeeper to store configurations, allowing for centralized management with decentralized access.

+### Decentralized

+1. The worker stores all configurations and distributes them across different components – current implementation

+2. Worker stores all configurations, and components proactively pull configurations from a specialized structure.
+-	Disadvantage: Imposes additional overhead on components, distracting them from their primary tasks and possibly affecting performance.

+3. All components store and manage their own configurations independently.
+-	Advantage: Maximizes autonomy and responsiveness, as each component can quickly adapt configurations without dependencies.
+-	Disadvantage: Risk of configuration drift where components become out of sync, leading to potential inconsistencies and duplication of configuration data across the system.

 # Open Questions